-- accommodation or reasonable modification, or engaging in any other Ddiscriminatory Hhousing Ppractice; - (2) Refusing to sell a Dwelling or Residential Real Estate or otherwise failing or refusing to enter into a Residential Real Estate related transaction; - (3) Refusing to provide Financial Assistance related to a Dwelling or Residential Real Estate; or - (4) Taking other action that has an adverse effect on an Aaggrieved Pperson. - (ab) "Aggrieved Pperson" includes any person who: - (1) claims to have been injured by a $d\mathbf{D}$ is criminatory $h\mathbf{H}$ ousing $p\mathbf{P}$ ractice; or - (2) believes that they will be injured by a $d\mathbf{D}$ iscriminatory $h\mathbf{H}$ ousing $p\mathbf{P}$ ractice that is about to occur. - (bc) "Building" means a structure, facility, or portion thereof that contains or serves one or more dDwelling uUnits. - (ed) "Common uUse aAreas" means rooms, spaces, or elements inside or outside of a Bbuilding that are made available for the use of residents of a Bbuilding or the residents' guests thereof.
-Examples of cCommon uUse aAreas include hallways, lounges, lobbies, laundry rooms, refuse rooms, mail rooms, elevators, parking areas, garages, pools, clubhouses, dining areas, physical fitness areas or gyms, children's play areas, recreational areas, and passageways among and between Bbuildings. - (e) "Complainant" means a "person," as that term is defined by Government Code section 12925(d) or 12927(g), who files a complaint with the department alleging that the person has been aggrieved by a practice made unlawful by any law the department enforces. - (def) "Discriminatory h Housing p Practice" means an act that is unlawful under federal or state fair housing law, including, but not limited to, housing-related violations of the Fair Employment and Housing Act, the Fair Housing Act as amended by the Fair Housing Amendments Act, the Unruh Civil Rights Act, the Ralph Civil Rights Act, the Disabled Persons Act, and the Americans with Disabilities Act. - (efg) "Dwelling Uunit" means a single unit of residence a Housing Accommodation for a family or one or more persons individuals.
+(2) Refusing to sell a Dwelling or Residential Real Estate or otherwise failing or refusing to enter into a Residential Real Estate related transaction;

+(3) Refusing to provide Financial Assistance related to a Dwelling or Residential Real Estate; or

+(4) Taking other action that has an adverse effect on an Aaggrieved Pperson.

+(ab) "Aggrieved Pperson" includes any person who:

+(1) claims to have been injured by a $d\mathbf{D}$ is criminatory $h\mathbf{H}$ ousing $p\mathbf{P}$ ractice; or

+(2) believes that they will be injured by a $d\mathbf{D}$ iscriminatory $h\mathbf{H}$ ousing $p\mathbf{P}$ ractice that is about to occur.

+$(\underline{bc})$ "Building" means a structure, facility, or portion thereof that contains or serves one or more dDwelling uUnits.

+(ed) "Common $uU{se} aA{reas}$ " means rooms, spaces, or elements inside or outside of a Bbuilding that are made available for the use of residents of a Bbuilding or the residents' guests thereof.
+Examples of cCommon $uU{se} aA{reas}$ include hallways, lounges, lobbies, laundry rooms, refuse rooms, mail rooms, elevators, parking areas, garages, pools, clubhouses, dining areas, physical fitness areas or gyms, children's play areas, recreational areas, and passageways among and between Bbuildings.

+(e) "Complainant" means a person who files a complaint with the department alleging that the person has been aggrieved by a practice made unlawful by any law the department enforces.

+(f) "Department" means the Department of Fair Employment and Housing.

+( $\underline{\mathbf{deg}}$ ) "Discriminatory $h\mathbf{H}$ ousing $p\mathbf{P}$ ractice" means an act that is unlawful under federal or state fair housing law, including, but not limited to, housing-related violations of the Fair Employment and Housing Act, the Fair Housing Act as amended by the Fair Housing Amendments Act, the Unruh Civil Rights Act, the Ralph Civil Rights Act, the Disabled Persons Act, and the Americans with Disabilities Act.

+(efh) "Dwelling Uunit" means a single unit of residence a Housing Accommodation for a family or one or more persons individuals.
 Examples of dwelling units include a single family home; an apartment unit within an apartment building; and rooms in which people sleep within other types of dwellings in which sleeping accommodations are provided but toileting or cooking facilities are shared by occupants of more than one room or portion of the dwelling.
 Examples of the latter include dormitory rooms and sleeping accommodations in shelters intended for occupancy as a residence for homeless persons.

+(gi) "Financial Aassistance" includes the making or purchasing of loans, grants or the provision of other fFinancial aAssistance relating to the purchase, organization, development, construction, improvement, repair, maintenance, rental, leasing, occupancy, or insurance of Dwellings or which are secured by Residential Real Estate, including, but not limited to:

+(1) Mortgages, reverse mortgages, home equity loans, and other loans secured by $\underline{r}\mathbf{R}$ esidential $\underline{r}\mathbf{R}$ eal $\underline{e}\mathbf{E}$ state;